InternetMaximalism/mining-message/message1.md

 Hi, guys!
-Thanks for stay in the loop literally.
+Thanks for staying in the loop literally.

 We are very happy to see much EOL (private $ETH) is being produced.